 Whether registries/registrars must be required to provide access to non-public WHOIS data;

-Consistent with the intent of the WHOIS services, the intent and implementation of the access model, and a reasonable interpretation of legal obligations, registries/registrars must be required to provide access to non-public WHOIS data.
+Comment: Consistent with the intent of the WHOIS services, the intent and implementation of the access model, and a reasonable interpretation of legal obligations, registries/registrars must be required to provide access to non-public WHOIS data.
 In particular, registries and registrars should not seek to thwart or frustrate the purposes of the access model.

 Whether there should be a fee for access non-public WHOIS data; and

-WHOIS services are an integral part of ICANN’s raison d’etre and are fundamentally a public service.
+Comment: WHOIS services are an integral part of ICANN’s raison d’etre and are fundamentally a public service.
 As such, there are good arguments that it would be inappropriate to charge a fee for access.
 End-users are often the beneficiary, directly or indirectly, of the efforts made possible by WHOIS access, such as threat assessment and mitigation, malware defense, “advance fee fraud” enforcement (i.e., requests to send money under various scams, some quite well known almost to the point of cliché), many other anti-fraud efforts, anti-spam efforts, anti-phishing efforts and many other efforts that promote security, stability and trust in the Internet.

 Of course, the access model will require additional expense, time and effort on the part of Users, registries, registrars, Authenticating Bodies and ICANN org.
 It may seem that registrars will bear the brunt of this change; it could be worth exploring what these costs are (for registrars and others) and try to find a method to spread these costs more equitably.
 Some have suggested that fees might curb “frivolous” requests; however it’s difficult to define what would make a request frivolous where a legitimate interest is involved.